New York is fighting its worst outbreak of measles in decades

 Pockets of unvaccinated children have provided fertile ground for the measles virus to take hold.
 Although measles was eliminated in the U.S. the virus has been brought back by travelers to Israel, which has been battling an epidemic of measles for months.
 The victims: mostly members of close-knit Orthodox Jewish communities across the state.

 “It’s a clear and present danger right here in our community,” said Dr. Douglas Puder, a pediatrician at Clarkstown Pediatrics.
 His practice is right in the middle of the biggest outbreak, in New York’s Rockland County.
-Last week, the county reported 105 cases of measles since the fall.
+As of Jan.
+10, county reported 108 cases of measles since the fall.
 More than 80 percent on average had not been vaccinated and just three cases had received both recommended doses of measles vaccine.

 Europe's measles outbreak sparks concern over what could happen in U.S.Oct.
 20, 201802:03

-Note: This story was updated to reflect three new cases of measles as of Jan.
-10.